 An intoxicated person can be difficult to handle, so figure out what to do if a difficult situation should arise.
 Collecting car keys at the beginning of a party can prevent an intoxicated person from driving drunk.
 Make sure others are available to assist you if a situation involving an intoxicated person becomes too difficult to handle on your own.

-Stay safe during the Super Bowl, and dont drive drunk!
+Stay safe during the Super Bowl, and do not drive drunk!

-If you or a loved one have been the victim of an auto accident involving a drunk driver, the Knoxville DUI accident lawyers at Greg Coleman Law can help you get the justice you deserve.
+If you or a loved one have been the victim of an auto accident involving a drunk driver, a Tennessee personal injury attorney at Greg Coleman Law can help you get the justice you deserve.